MeTavi/TAT_doc/docs/Setup_Guide/index.md

 ```

 There are three main datasets that should be provided for the process, as outlined below and further explained in the [data requirement] section:
-1. HASTUS Data [HASTUS Data]: This includes three key items:
+1. HASTUS Data: This includes three key items:
    - Itineraries
    - Street segment network
    - Stop locations
+See more information about the [HASTUS Data] in the data_requirement section.
 2. GTFS Data [GTFS Data]: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
+See more information about the [GTFS Data] in the data_requirement section.
 3. Ticketing Data [Ticketing Data]: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports

-link is [HASTUS Data]
+See more information about the [Ticketing Data] in the data_requirement section.

 {: .important }
 >